codenim34/codenim34/README.md

 </div>

 ## <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40"> About Me
-I'm a passionate Full Stack Developer and aspiring Data Scientist, currently pursuing my Bachelor's in Software Engineering at Islamic University of Technology.
-My journey in tech spans from building robust web applications to diving deep into the world of machine learning and data science.
+I'm an aspiring AI Engineer with a strong foundation in Full Stack Development, currently pursuing my Bachelor's in Software Engineering at Islamic University of Technology.
+My passion lies in building intelligent systems that can transform how we interact with technology.
+With a proven track record in hackathons and data science competitions, I'm actively working on projects that bridge the gap between traditional software development and cutting-edge AI technologies.

+I specialize in developing AI-powered applications, from implementing neural networks for stock prediction to building LLM-based educational platforms.
+My goal is to push the boundaries of what's possible with AI while maintaining a solid foundation in software engineering principles.

 <img align="right" alt="Coding" width="400" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExcDI5Y2k2bWF1ZWx1ZHYyOWprNzF1bWF6Y2t0MXd0ZmxqZW9wYmptbiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/f3iwJFOVOwuy7K6FFw/giphy.gif">